cr1315/.rayrc/README.md

 # What

-It's supposed to inlucde all my customizations on this machine.
+It's supposed to inlucde all my customizations on a workstation,
-Yes, all my customizations.
+it means that all my custom settings would settle down inside the `$HOME/.rayrc` folder.

 > Why?
 (You may ask)
-- Well, you know, there are many, that kind of, company policies, security rules, blahblah..
+- Well, you know, there are many, those kinds of, company policies, security policies, blahblah blahblah..

-Anyway, I tried my best to include all customizations within inside the `$HOME/.rayrc` folder.
+Anyway, I tried my best to include all my customizations within inside the `$HOME/.rayrc` folder.

 And, after installation, it gives me a consistent shell environment, whichever workstation I log in to.